Greetings and Thanks for Visiting

 VHF/UHF Base and Mobile Ops

-Currently I’ve got a Kenwood TM-V71 dual bander (2m/70cm) and a 1.25m Alinco DR-235 MkIII that I’m using as a base station with the Comet CX 333 tribander mounted to the side of the house above the roofline—about 35 feet up total.
-I’m also running a Yaseu FT-7900R (2m/70cm) mobile and a Bridgecom BCM-220 mobile (1.25m) in my car both with Larson 5/8 wave mag mount antennas.
+Currently I’ve got a Kenwood TM-V71 dual bander (2m/70cm) and a 1.25m Alinco DR-235 MkIII that I’m using as a base station with the Comet CX 333 tri-bander mounted to the side of the house above the roofline—about 35 feet up total.
+I’m also running a Yaesu FT-7900R (2m/70cm) mobile and a Bridgecom BCM-220 mobile (1.25m) in my car both with Larson 5/8 wave mag mount antennas.
+For 6 meters, in addition to my OCFD described below, I am using the Par Electronics stressed moxon set at a fixed bearing of 326° NW (for a local net and whatever else I might catch).

 Local Chicagoland Nets

 So, I’m having fun checking in on Chicagoland nets, jumping in on round tables when I can, and keying up for the occasional QSO.
-I am a regular on the Nite Patrol Net, which meets every night at 10:30p Central on the W9ANL repeater at 145.19 MHz (-) with a PL Tone of 114.8 Hz; in fact, I’ve been bestowed the honor of being the Monday night net controller on the net.
+I am a regular on the Night Patrol Net, which meets every night at 10:30p Central on the W9ANL repeater at 145.19 MHz (-) with a PL Tone of 114.8 Hz; in fact, I’ve been bestowed the honor of being the Monday night net control operator on the net.
+(You might also hear me on Wednesday.)
 So please check in to say hi.
 Everyone is welcome to one of the friendliest nets around.

 I’m also a big fan of the Night Crawlers Net at 12:00a, which is run by the 220 Mhz Guys Club on the W9MW repeater at 224.52 MHz (-) (PL 110.9) every morning/night.
 It’s a fun net and good bunch of hams.
-I check in if I’m not sleeping and am the Thursday night / Friday morning NCS there, as well.
+I check in if I’m not sleeping and had a run as Thursday night / Friday morning NCS there for a while (but am currently taking a break).

 Digital Voice Ops

 I’ve also ventured slightly into digital voice modes.
 I’m interested in giving it all a try.
 I’m running an Anytone 878 UV through a RuggedSpot hot spot, which is built on the Jumbo Spot MMDVM board running Pi-Star.
 While it may not be as technically challenging to make contacts as HF is, it sure is interesting socially and culturally to make world wide contacts and carry on a noise free QSO with a push of a button.
+I’ve also been playing with Yaesu system fusion, using a Yaesu FT 70D and a Yaesu FTM-7250D with my hotspot.
 It’s all good fun, and I enjoy it.

 HF Operations

 I enjoy making SSB contacts when I can, answering a CQ or checking into the occasional HF net.
-I’ve dabbled in digital modes such as FT8 and a little PSK31.
+I’ve dabbled in digital modes such as FT8, RTTY, and a little PSK31.
 And I would consider myself a “casual contester.”
 I like it and enjoy the quick contacts, but am not running frequencies or logging many points at the end of the day.
+Having said that, though, I have been wading deeper into CW operations where I am growing bolder with my HF work.

 CW/Morse Code

 Most recently, I’ve been trying my hand at CW, which I am really enjoying.
-I’ve enrolled in the CW Academy series of courses and am about halfway through; I find it to be excellent and am humbled by the experienced hams who offer so generously and patiently their knowledge and skills so that hams like me can find their way into the art of Morse Code.
-I’ve been making contacts, which has been awesome.
-Eventhough I often struggle copying, I feel I am getting better, and I am enjoying the process.
+I’ve completed the CW Academy series of courses, which were incredibly helpful; the program is excellent and I am humbled by the experienced hams who offer so generously and patiently their knowledge and skills so that hams like me can find their way into the art of Morse code.
+Upon completing of the program, I was nominated and sponsored for membership to CWops.
+I am proud to be member #2915.
+While I still feel much like a beginner to CW, I have made great progress since I began in 2020.
+It’s a lot of fun and has opened a whole new area of ham radio which I expect to enjoy for many years to come.

 Portable HF Work

 I also run a Yaesu FT891 for portable use and at our the cabin retreat we have in the UP of Michigan.
 The RFI is so low out there in the woods, SSB 20 meters sounds like an FM repeater.
 It’s amazing.
-So far, I’ve used the FT891 with a variety of dipoles mounted from a portable telescoping mast at 30 feet in an inverted vee.
+So far, I’ve used the FT891 with a variety of wire antennas mounted from a portable telescoping mast at 30 feet or tossed in a tree.
 It’s simple, but it really works well once you get away from the noise of the city.
-I look forward to doing more portable work–maybe some POTA/SOTA activations in the future.
+I’ve activated a handful of parks through POTA and look forward to doing more portable work in the future.

 Family Ham Life

-My XYL (Christine) has her Technician Class (KD9KGG), so I’ve outfitted her vehicle with an Yaesu FTM-7250D, also with a Larson 5/8 wave on a mag mount.
-(With any luck she’ll talk with me on the radio.)
-And while we’re at it, we’re making this ham thing a family affair.
-My son (Aidan, 17) is also a fairly recent Tech (KD9LGI).
-He seems to be taking to the hobby nicely; we’ve been having some fun together with it.
+My XYL (Christine) has her Technician Class (KD9KGG), so I’ve outfitted her vehicle with a Yaesu FTM-7250D, also with a Larson 5/8 wave on a mag mount.
+(With any luck she’ll talk with me on the radio 🙂 And while we’re at it, we’re making this ham thing a family affair.
+My son (Aidan, 20) is also a Tech (KD9LGI).
+He seems to be taking to the hobby nicely, but as an incredibly busy and high-achieving college student, he doesn’t have a lot of time for it.
+We have had a lot of fun together with it, though.
 He’s a third generation ham, so that’s pretty cool, as I think about it.
 I hope he keeps the tradition going.

 Ham Club Memberships